-A bolide of ~0.13 kT initial kinetic energy was detected by U.S. Government satellite sensors at +39.1°N and 40.2°E, near the town of Bingöl, Turkey, at 20:10:30 UTC on September 2, 2015 (https://cneos. jpl.nasa.gov/fireballs).
+A bolide of ~0.13 kT initial kinetic energy was detected by U.S. Government satellite sensors at +39.1°N and 40.2°E, near the town of Bingöl, Turkey, at 20:10:30 UTC on September 2, 2015 (https://cneos.jpl.nasa.gov/fireballs).
 Small meteorites fell on corrugated roofs in the nearby village of Sariçiçek.
 "Sariçiçek" (Turkish for "Yellow-Flower") is now the official name of the meteorite (Bouvier et al. 2016).

-Field Study of the Fall
+Field study of the fall

-A field expedition to the area was conducted by the University of Istanbul and Bingöl University on September 29 - October 4, 2015.
+A field expedition to the area was conducted by the University of Istanbul and Bingöl University on Sep.
+29 - October 4, 2015.
 Video camera recordings and data from seismic sensors in the area were used to reconstruct the meteor trajectory and its airburst.
 The bolide's entry speed and direction were derived from direct imaging of the meteor and shadows cast using techniques described in Popova et al. (2013) and Borovicka et al. (2013).
-From all available video security footage, seven sites were selected that offered the best calibration opportunities (Table 1), with three
+From all available video security footage, seven sites were selected that offered the best calibration opportunities (Table 1), with three redundant sites at Bingöl University and Muş Alparslan University to recognize systematic errors, and two sites at Kiği and Karliova that offered a perpendicular perspective to the line connecting Bingöl and Muş (Fig. 1).
+This provided six independent pairs of perspectives, from which the uncertainty in the direction of the trajectory and entry speed was determined.

-Table 1.
-Location of camera sites.